 The RCL strategy focuses on combining the following four elements into a single framework concept:

 - Risk measurement: an appropriate definition of the Bank’s risk position is the core element of the RCL policy.
 This involves defining the risk categories in which all material risks are recorded, and setting minimum requirements in relation to the quantifying of those risks

-- Ability to bear risk: an analysis of the risk-bearing capacity compares the upper loss limit and the risks measured centrally by DZ Bank AG with the risk cover amount.
+- Ability to bear risk: the risk-bearing capacity analysis compares the limits and the risks of aggregate risk cover measured centrally by DZ BANK AG.

-- Risk, capital and liquidity management: the RCL management strategy is applied through continuous embedding in the planning processes, standardised monitoring of KPIs, and a regular reporting process with clear responsibilities and escalation levels
+- Risk, capital and liquidity management (RCL): the RCL management strategy is applied through continuous embedding in the planning processes, standardised monitoring of KPIs, and a regular reporting process with clear responsibilities and escalation levels.